dqops/dqo/docs/dqo-concepts/measuring-data-quality-with-data-grouping.md

 The data quality dashboards in DQOps have a configuration parameter to select the data grouping for which we want to find the most recent data quality issues or calculate the data quality KPI.
-The [data quality KPI](definition-of-data-quality-kpis.md) scores that is calculated for each data source (data grouping) simplify the root cause analysis by linking the data quality issue to a data source, a data group, an external data supplier, a data provider, or simply a separate data pipeline that has loaded invalid data.
+The [data quality KPI](definition-of-data-quality-kpis.md) scores calculated for each data source (data grouping) simplify the root cause analysis by linking the data quality issue to the data source, data group, external data supplier, data provider, or simply a separate data pipeline that has loaded incorrect data.

-## Configuring data grouping in UI
+## Configuring data grouping in the user interface

-In DQOps you can set up data grouping globally for all tables in the connection or individually for each table.
+In DQOps, you can set up data grouping globally for all tables in the connection or individually for each table.
-You can set up data grouping in the **Data Sources** section by clicking at the connection or individual table in the tree and selecting **Data Grouping** tab.
+You can set up data grouping in the **Data Sources** section by clicking on the connection or individual table in the tree and selecting **Data Grouping** tab.
 It is also important to mention that the configuration of data grouping on the connection level is only a template of the default grouping configuration that is copied to tables that are imported.
 When a table was already imported into DQOps, changing the configuration on the connection level has no effect.

-For more detailed information on setting up a data grouping, go to [Working with DQOps section](../working-with-dqo/set-up-data-grouping-for-data-quality-checks.md).
+For more detailed information on setting up a data grouping, go to the [Working with DQOps section](../working-with-dqo/set-up-data-grouping-for-data-quality-checks.md).

-## How DQOps stores data grouping results
+## How DQOps stores data grouping results?
 DQOps stores the data in Parquet files.
 The format of parquet files for the sensor readout ([.data/sensor_readouts/](../reference/parquetfiles/sensor_readouts.md)) and the check results ([.data/check_results/](../reference/parquetfiles/check_results.md)) are documented in the reference section.